leesei/node-comics-feed/README.md

  *
  * match():
  * @param {Object}   siteUrl  parsed url for the comic strips site
- * Returns whether this scraper can handle this site
+ * Returns a boolean whether this scraper can handle this site *
- *
  * scrape():
  * @param {String}   baseUrl  url of the webpage containing the comic strip
  * @param {Object}   $        [cheerio](http://matthewmueller.github.io/cheerio/) object containing the parsed page
- * @param {Function} callback callback function to return the parsed strip image URL *
+ * @param {Function} callback callback function to return the scraped info *
  * callback:
  * @param {Object}   error    error object if one occurs
- * @param {String}   img_url  the parsed strip image URL *
+ * @param {String}   imgUrl   URL for the strip's image *
  */
 ```